RobertoBenjami/MIDI-USB_interface_with_PIC18f2550/README.md

 # MIDI-USB-interface-with-PIC18f2550

-- this is an simple USB->MIDI and MIDI->USB interface
+- this is a simple USB->MIDI and MIDI->USB interface
 - can transmit long sysex messages
 - not necessary driver